 -

-The Test of English as a Foreign Language (TOEFL) with the following minimum scores:
+The Test of English as a Foreign Language (TOEFL): Internet-based minimum overall score of 5.5/6 and at least 5/6 on each section.

 -